 A TINTED HIGHLIGHTER IS WORTH A THOUSAND OF EVERYTHING ELSE

-Multi-tasking products like Gucci’s favorite Super Loaded Tinted Highlight—a universally flattering rose gold shade that gives warmth, definition and contour while plumping skin with hyaluronic acid—can be used as a bronzer, blush, and even a luminous cream eye shadow.
+Multi-tasking products like Super Loaded Tinted Highlight gives warmth, definition, and contour while plumping skin with hyaluronic acid.
+Gucci's favorite Peau de Pêche shade for instance can be used as a bronzer, blush, and even a luminous cream eye shadow.
 "If you just want to look more refined but not makeup-y, it looks so good,” says Westman.
-She also loves blending Becca’s liquid luminizing creams with an everyday body moisturizer to give arms and legs a bit of healthy glow.
+She also loves blending Liquid Super Loaded with an everyday body moisturizer to give arms and legs a bit of healthy glow.

 KEEP A GOOD EYE PALETTE ON HAND FOR EVENING

 For a touch of color that goes from day to night fast, Gucci suggests an eye shadow palette that contains slight variations of the same shade.
-Currently, she’s loving Chanel’s Les Beiges Healthy Glow Natural Eyeshadow Palette, which comes in a variety of soft browns from a creamy taupe to a lush mahogany.
-“I usually go with a matte brown on my eyes, but sometimes depending on the season I might prefer a deeper tone.
-I like to have it in one palette so it’s all together in one place.”
+Naturally, she loves the click-together format of our Eye Pods palettes to mix and match but for a true matte color, she loves Chanel's Les Beiges Eyeshadow Palette, which comes in a variety of soft browns from a creamy taupe to a lush mahogany.
+“I usually go with a brown on my eyes, but sometimes depending on the season I might prefer a deeper tone.”

 SET HEALTHY LIMITS WHEN IT COMES TO LIPSTICK

 When dealing with a sea of lipsticks, think about the color you reach for constantly—not the ones you plan to wear someday but never actually do —and consider letting the outliers go.
-Three shades (or less!) on that everyday tray is a good number.
+Three shades (or less!) on that everyday tray is a good number or one palette that holds all shades together like Lip Suede Les Rouges or Les Nudes.
 “I think most women have an understanding of what colors look good on them,” Gucci says.
 Photos can also be a great gauge, as well as pinpointing that failsafe shade that somehow always gets compliments.
 “If wear a red stain, I’ll go with a bricky undertone instead of blue red,” Westman says of knowing which hue lights up her own skin.
 A neutral tint can also help create subtle definition.
 “I really love the NARS pencil in Bahama—if you’re over 40 and your lips are a little bit diffused, it’s nice to give yourself some shape—it’s just giving back a little bit of color.”